Q. Can I still buy fuel pumps and parts during the shut down?

 Q. How much do I get back for a Core Refund.

-A. $25 for Salt Water used and $75 for Fresh Water used.
+A. $25 for Salt Water used, $75 for Fresh Water used and $0 if it is not salvageable.
 Note: If the Salt water assembly is salvageable then it will be worth $75

 Q. If I opt for purchasing a "previously refurbished assembly" is the complete assembly OEM (Volvo/Carter) or aftermarket?

 A. The assembly is OEM and the LP and HP pumps are aftermarket

 Q. Is there any advantage to refurbishing my original pump assembly vs just buying one of your "previously refurbished" assemblies?

 A. You would save $50-$100 if I refurbished yours but it will also take 7-10 days whereas just buying one will get you back on the water faster via Priority 2-3 mail.